inspektor-gadget/inspektor-gadget/docs/guides/top/file.md

   Periodically report read/write activity by file.
 ---

-`top file` shows reads and writes by file, with container details.
+The top file gadget is used to visualize reads and writes by file, with container details.

-This guide will deploy an example workload that perform some disk I/O activity to show how to use filetop.
+This guide will deploy an example workload that performs some disk I/O activity to show how to use `top file`.

-Before starting our workload, let's start filetop to be sure it captures all the events from the beginning:
+Before starting our workload, let's start our top file gadget to be sure it captures all the events from the beginning:

 ```bash